 - But that could mean a lower sales price

 - And you can even get up to $5,000 back to cover your closing costs

 You can also buy a home via Homie and save because the home might be priced more attractively without real estate commissions baked in.

-And your offer may be seen as more competitive by the seller if you don’t have to pay your non-existent real estate agent a commission.
+And your offer may be seen as more competitive by the seller if they don’t have to pay your non-existent real estate agent a commission.

 As you can see from the screenshot above, you can potentially save money in the way of interest if your purchase price is lower sans the real estate agent commission.

-Homie doesn’t charge buyers a fee and they give you access to their software tools and a real estate attorney to help with paperwork.
-You can use them with an agent or without.
+Homie doesn’t charge home buyers a fee and they give you access to their software tools and a real estate attorney to help with paperwork.
+However, you can use them with an agent or without.

 If you do happen a buy a non-Homie home and the seller has agreed to pay a buyer agent commission, Homie will refund up to $5,000 of that for mortgage closing costs.

 However, you must sign a Buyer Broker Agreement (BBA) with Homie and get pre-qualified for a mortgage with Homie Loans.

 If you buy a property from a Homie seller, you won’t get the closing cost refund but you might save even more because no commissions will be inflating the sales price.